User guide

 Experiments

-Experiments showed on the Experiments tab (the main tab) are mixed with experiments from other users in your team.
-To see only your experiments on this page, you need to disable a setting in your User Control Panel (link available in the top right menu):
+Experiments are listed by default mixed with experiments from other users in your team.
+To see only your experiments on this page, you need to change the Scope from the button on the right:

-Once logged in, you can create an experiment by clicking the «Create» button on the top right of the screen.
-You will be presented with an «edition» page (you can see ‘mode=edit’ in the URL); the two other modes being ‘view’: display a single experiment, and ‘show’: display a list of experiments.
+Once logged in, you can create an experiment by clicking the «Create» button on the top right of the screen and selecting a template (or not!).
+You will then be presented with an «edition» page (you can see ‘mode=edit’ in the URL); the two other modes being ‘view’: display a single experiment, and ‘show’: display a list of experiments.

 Edit mode

-The date is today’s date by default, in the format YYYYMMDD.
+The date is today’s date by default.
 You can edit it as you wish.
-The real creation date/time is stored in the database in another column.
+The effective creation timestamp is stored in the backend database in another (read-only) attribute.

 Status